wh1t35m1th/akuvox/README.md

 ### Method 1: SMS Verification (Recommended)

 Sigining in via SMS verification will sign you out from the SmartPlus app on your device.
-If you wish to stay signed in on the app and also use the integration in Home Assistant please use the [App Tokens](#method-2-app-tokens-advanced) sign in method.
+If you wish to stay signed in on the app and also use the integration in Home Assistant please use the [App Tokens](#method-2-app-tokens-advanced) sign in method below.

 1. Select `Continue sign-in with SMS Verification` and click `NEXT`